 Though not backed by any concrete research, a mother with an anterior placenta is believed to be carrying a girl.

-This type of placenta is not discussed much though the occurrence is as likely as a posterior or an anterior placenta.
-Here the placenta during pregnancy will either attach itself to the right or the left side of the uterine wall.
+This type of placenta is not commonly discussed, even though it occurs as frequently as a posterior or anterior placenta.
+In this case, the placenta will attach itself to either the right or left side of the uterine wall during pregnancy.

 This is when the position of the placenta during pregnancy does not completely block the cervix.
 As the baby grows, the placenta can move away from the cervix, thereby increasing the chances of vaginal birth.

-This is when the placenta during pregnancy completely blocks the cervix.
+This is when the placenta during pregnancy completely blocks the cervix (16).
 This makes a vaginal birth impossible, thereby resulting in a cesarean section.

 What is Placenta Position Gender Prediction?